PTI UK official reinstated after immigration row

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Pakistan Tehreek-e-Insaaf’s two groups are involved in a dispute accusing each other of using influence at the top level to bend rules made to regulate overseas chapters.
+LONDON: Pakistan Tehreek-e-Insaf’s (PTI) two factions are involved in a dispute accusing each other of using influence at the top level to bend rules made to regulate overseas chapters.

 Speaking to The News, three senior PTI leaders belonging to one group accused that Waleed Hussain, elected Secretary General PTI South West UK, has been illegally residing in the UK but has been reinstated as Secretary General PTI South West UK after an inquiry by the SCAD (Standing Committee on Accountability and Discipline).

-Few weeks ago, Waleed Hussain was deposed as Secretary General PTI South West UK after members of his own party accused him of living in the UK illegally.
-He was asked to resign from his post in order to avoid further scrutiny but he refused resulting in a rift.
+Few weeks ago, Waleed Hussain was deposed as secretary general PTI South West UK after members of his own party accused him of living in the UK illegally.
+He was asked to resign from his post in order to avoid further scrutiny but he refused resulting in a rift in the party.
 Waleed Hussain maintained that allegations against him were untrue and borne out of jealousy.

+His case was investigated by PTI’s internal accountability commission known as SCAD which removed him from the post.

 The commission found that, “Mr Waleed Hussain has filed an appeal against the above said decision.
 He has also produced a copy of East London Solicitors, 732-High Road, Leytonstone, London dated 12 Feb 2020 in which they have confirmed that application of the appellant has been filed in the Home Office on 30-09-2019 for further leave to remain on the basis of being a spouse of a British citizen.”

+Speaking on the condition of anonymity a central PTI leader in the South West region said: “I have given 19 years of my life for PTI for justice but what kind of a justice is this when someone influential, who has access to the top leadership, is being favoured by the party whilst ignoring the law abiding and passionate workers.”

-Speaking to this correspondent, Waleed Hussain said that his matter had been resolved and he was re-instated based on the code of conduct of the party.
-When he was specifically asked about his current immigration status, Hussain declined to further comment and said that his matter had been resolved.
+Speaking to this correspondent, Waleed Hussain said that his matter had been resolved and he was reinstated based on the code of conduct on the party.
+When he was specifically asked about his current immigration status, Mr Hussain declined to further comment and said that his matter had been resolved.
 “I am legal and I have never violated any rules and PTI’s own accountability commission established facts and reinstated me.
 Those who are jealous of me have tried their best but failed.”

-LONDON: Pakistan Tehreek-e-Insaaf’s two groups are involved in a dispute accusing each other of using influence at the top level to bend rules made to regulate overseas chapters.
+LONDON: Pakistan Tehreek-e-Insaf’s (PTI) two factions are involved in a dispute accusing each other of using influence at the top level to bend rules made to regulate overseas chapters.

 Speaking to The News, three senior PTI leaders belonging to one group accused that Waleed Hussain, elected Secretary General PTI South West UK, has been illegally residing in the UK but has been reinstated as Secretary General PTI South West UK after an inquiry by the SCAD (Standing Committee on Accountability and Discipline).

-Few weeks ago, Waleed Hussain was deposed as Secretary General PTI South West UK after members of his own party accused him of living in the UK illegally.
-He was asked to resign from his post in order to avoid further scrutiny but he refused resulting in a rift.
+Few weeks ago, Waleed Hussain was deposed as secretary general PTI South West UK after members of his own party accused him of living in the UK illegally.
+He was asked to resign from his post in order to avoid further scrutiny but he refused resulting in a rift in the party.
 Waleed Hussain maintained that allegations against him were untrue and borne out of jealousy.

+His case was investigated by PTI’s internal accountability commission known as SCAD which removed him from the post.

 The commission found that, “Mr Waleed Hussain has filed an appeal against the above said decision.
 He has also produced a copy of East London Solicitors, 732-High Road, Leytonstone, London dated 12 Feb 2020 in which they have confirmed that application of the appellant has been filed in the Home Office on 30-09-2019 for further leave to remain on the basis of being a spouse of a British citizen.”

+Speaking on the condition of anonymity a central PTI leader in the South West region said: “I have given 19 years of my life for PTI for justice but what kind of a justice is this when someone influential, who has access to the top leadership, is being favoured by the party whilst ignoring the law abiding and passionate workers.”

-Speaking to this correspondent, Waleed Hussain said that his matter had been resolved and he was re-instated based on the code of conduct of the party.
-When he was specifically asked about his current immigration status, Hussain declined to further comment and said that his matter had been resolved.
+Speaking to this correspondent, Waleed Hussain said that his matter had been resolved and he was reinstated based on the code of conduct on the party.
+When he was specifically asked about his current immigration status, Mr Hussain declined to further comment and said that his matter had been resolved.
 “I am legal and I have never violated any rules and PTI’s own accountability commission established facts and reinstated me.
 Those who are jealous of me have tried their best but failed.”